Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Appendix 1: Critical point theory for non-smooth functions and subdifferentials

 \begin{definition} Let $\cF$ be a sheaf on $X$.
 Then $(x_{0},p_{0}) \notin SS(F)$ if for any $p$ close to $p_{0}$, and $\psi$ such that $p=d\psi(x)$ and $\psi(x)=0$ we have This is equivalent to $\lim_{W\ni x}H^*(W, W\cap \{\psi\leq 0\};\cF)=0$. \end{definition} The connection between the two definitions is as follows.
-Consider the sheaf $F_{f}$ on $M\times {\mathbb R} $ that is the constant sheaf on $\{(x,t) \mid f(x) \geq t \}$ and vanishes elsewhere.
+Consider the sheaf $\cF_{f}$ on $M\times {\mathbb R} $ that is the constant sheaf on $\{(x,t) \mid f(x) \geq t \}$ and vanishes elsewhere.
 Then $SS(\cF_{f})=\{(x,t,p,\tau ) \mid \tau D_{t}f(x)=p \}$.
 It is not hard to see that as expected, $SS(\cF_{f})$ is a conical coisotropic submanifold.

-It follows from the sheaf theoretic Morse lemma from \cite{Kashiwara-Shapira} (Corollary 5.4.19, page 239) that \begin{proposition} Let $f$ be a continuous function satisfying the Palais-Smale condition above.
-Let us assume $c$ is a regular level.
-Then for $ \varepsilon $ small enough, $H^*(f^{c+ \varepsilon }, f^{c- \varepsilon })=0$. \end{proposition} \begin{proof} Let $k_X$ be the sheaf of locally constant functions.
-Then according to the sheaf-theoretic Morse lemma, is an isomorphism, but this implies by the long exact sequence in cohomology that $H^*(f^{c+ \varepsilon},f^{c- \varepsilon})=0$. \end{proof}
+It follows from the sheaf theoretic Morse lemma from \cite{Kashiwara-Schapira} (Corollary 5.4.19, page 239) that \begin{proposition} Let $f$ be a continuous function.
+Let us assume $c$ is a weakly regular level.
+Then for $ \varepsilon $ small enough, $H^*(f^{c+ \varepsilon }, f^{c- \varepsilon })=0$. \end{proposition}

+\begin{proof} Let $k_X$ be the sheaf of locally constant functions.
+If $f^{-1}(c)$ contains no point such that $D_tf(x)=0$, then according to the sheaf-theoretic Morse lemma, is an isomorphism, but this implies by the long exact sequence in cohomology that $H^*(f^{c+ \varepsilon},f^{c- \varepsilon})=0$. \end{proof}

 Finally we have